mikelexicon/LOS-AI-Robotics-Control-Framework/README.md

 **Typical AI Agent Frameworks:**

 * Many AI and robotics frameworks focus on integrating high-level reasoning (like planning or language understanding) with robot control systems.
 They often allow for complex task specifications and may incorporate separate safety modules (e.g., for collision avoidance) developed independently.
 Their core command processing might not inherently link safety validation directly to the detail level of the command itself.
-* **Difference:** According to the provided document, LOS mandates a specific command structure and makes the safety/resource check (ORI/CR calculation based on N) an *intrinsic and mandatory* part of processing *every* command.
+* **Difference:** LOS mandates a specific command structure and makes the safety/resource check (ORI/CR calculation based on N) an *intrinsic and mandatory* part of processing *every* command.
 Safety is not just a separate module but is embedded within the core execution protocol through the relationship between command specificity, risk calculation, and resource cost.

 **Safety Architectures (e.g., Doer/Checker):**